LucasHJin/obsidian-notes/6 - Full Notes/AI/RL - Proximal Policy Optimization (PPO).md

 **Proximal Policy Optimization (PPO):** an architecture that improves our agent’s training stability by avoiding policy updates that are too large
 - Uses ratio comparing previous and current policy clamped to $[1+\epsilon, 1-\epsilon]$
 - *REMEMBER:* **policy** is the brain of the model that decides the action based on state
+- *Essentially:*
+	- Actor-critic algorithm where updates are clipped so that new policies aren’t too far away from old ones

 **Reasoning:**
 - Smaller policies are more likely to converge to optimal solution